Raiden1411/zabi/docs/pages/api/clients/Client.md

 ```

 ## GetTransactionByBlockHashAndIndexType
-Returns information about a transaction by block hash and transaction index position.\
+Returns information about a transaction by block hash and transaction index position.

-Ask for a expected type since the way that our json parser works
-on unions it will try to parse it until it can complete it for a
-union member.
-This can be slow so if you know exactly what is the
-expected type you can pass it and it will return the json parsed
-response.\
+Consider using this method if the provided `Transaction` types fail to json parse the request and
+you know extractly the shape of the data that the transaction is expected to be like.

 RPC Method: [eth_getTransactionByBlockHashAndIndex](https://ethereum.org/en/developers/docs/apis/json-rpc#eth_gettransactionbyblockhashandindex)

 ### Signature